Women's college instructs professors not to call students 'women'

 But even with all the safeguards and changes, the college admits it makes mistakes.

-“Classrooms are never neutral spaces and are marked by the same inequalities, exclusion, and power struggles that exist elsewhere in the world,” the Inclusive Training manual reads.
+“Classrooms are never neutral spaces and are marked by the same inequalities, exclusion and power struggles that exist elsewhere in the world,” the Inclusive Training manual reads.
 “The point is not to claim a privileged space for the classroom that is somehow exempt from those dynamics, but to work to eliminate them where we can, confront them honestly when we cannot, and find ways to listen and include all our students in equitable, just ways.”

 The school did not immediately respond to request for comment.